Unipotent linear suspensions of free groups

-Let $B$ be a tuple of conjugacy classes of tuples of subgroups of the free group $F(X)$, and let $F(X,K)$ and $\hat B$ the extensions as above ($\hat B$ is a tuple of conjugacy classes of subgroups containing $F(X)$, whose list is in equation \ref{def;hatB}).
+Let $B$ be a tuple of conjugacy classes of tuples of subgroups of the free group $F(X)$, and let $F(X,K)$ and $\hat B$ be the extensions as above ($\hat B$ is a tuple of conjugacy classes of subgroups containing $F(X)$, whose list is in equation \ref{def;hatB}).

 We are interested in $\SAFXKB$ (which we can compute by Theorem \ref{thm:gersten}), and its relation with $\SAFB$.